eclipse-zenoh/zenoh-backend-influxdb/v1/README.md

         storage_manager: {
           volumes: {
             // configuration of a "influxdb" volume (the "zenoh_backend_influxdb" backend library will be loaded at startup)
-            //this should be named influxdb for v1 and influxdb2 for v2
+            //this should be named influxdb for v1
             influxdb: {
               // URL to the InfluxDB service
               url: "http://localhost:8086",